tromp/cuckoo/README.md

 Finding a 42-cycle, on the other hand, is far from trivial, requiring considerable resources, and some luck
 (for a given header, the odds of its graph having a 42-cycle are about 2.5%).
+Where Satoshi Nakamoto aimed for "one-CPU-one-vote", Cuckoo Cycle offers "one memory bank plus virtual core equals one vote".

 The algorithm implemented in cuckoo_miner.h runs in time linear in N.
 (Note that running in sub-linear time is out of the question, as you could